onevcat/Hedwig/README.md

 > At this time Swift Package Manager has no support for iOS, watchOS, or tvOS platforms.
 So the answer is no. But this framework is not using anything only in iOS (like UIKit), so as soon as Swift Package Manager supports iOS, you can use it there too.

-#### Tell me about the logo of Hedwig
+#### Tell me about the name and logo of Hedwig

 > Yes, Hedwig (bird) was Harry Potter's pet Snowy Owl.
 The logo of Hedwig (this framework) is created by myself and it pays reverence to the novels and movies.

 #### Other questions

-Submit [an issue](https://github.com/onevcat/Hedwig/issues/new) if you find something wrong.
+> Submit [an issue](https://github.com/onevcat/Hedwig/issues/new) if you find something wrong.
 Pull requests are warmly welcome, but I suggest to discuss first.

 You can also follow and contact me on [Twitter](http://twitter.com/onevcat) or [Sina Weibo](http://weibo.com/onevcat).